crossplatform-dev/crossplatform.dev/docs/rendering.md

 ---
-title: Types of technologies
+title: Rendering strategies
 ---

-# Types of technologies
+# Rendering strategies

 There are many types of cross-platform technologies.
 At a high-level, they all work by exposing a common API to the developers and then taking care of the underlying specific code for each platform.